Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/frame/naming.md

 Those builtin operations are from the *builtin library* which can be found within the global module `__builtin`.

-Usually there is no need to use them directly (except with operators), because all builtin functionalities are also accessible via the *standard library*.
+Usually there is no need to use the builtin library directly, because all builtin functionalities are also accessible via the *standard library* and with a more convenient interface.